Title IX - Sexual Assault and Victim Advocacy

 Sexual Assault Prevention for Undergraduates (SAPU)

-Manhattanville College has partnered with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention, sexual assault prevention and financial literacy, in high schools and higher education institutions across the country.
+Manhattanville University has partnered with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention, sexual assault prevention and financial literacy, in high schools and higher education institutions across the country.

 View the 2021 SAPU Training Survey Result